 Knowledge distillation has been successfully used in several applications of machine learning such as object detection,[2] acoustic models,[3] and natural language processing.[4]
 Recently, it has also been introduced to graph neural networks applicable to non-grid data.[5]

-Transferring the knowledge from a large to a small model needs to somehow teach to the latter without loss of validity.
-If both models are trained on the same data, the small model may have insufficient capacity to learn a concise knowledge representation given the same computational resources and same data as the large model.
+Knowledge transfer from a large model to a small one somehow needs to teach the latter without loss of validity.
+If both models are trained on the same data, the smaller model may have insufficient capacity to learn a concise knowledge representation compared to the large model.
 However, some information about a concise knowledge representation is encoded in the pseudolikelihoods assigned to its output: when a model correctly predicts a class, it assigns a large value to the output variable corresponding to such class, and smaller values to the other output variables.
 The distribution of values among the outputs for a record provides information on how the large model represents knowledge.
-Therefore, the goal of economical deployment of a valid model can be achieved by training only the large model on the data, exploiting its better ability to learn concise knowledge representations, and then distilling such knowledge into the smaller model, that would not be able to learn it on its own, by training it to learn the soft output of the large model.
+Therefore, the goal of economical deployment of a valid model can be achieved by training only the large model on the data, exploiting its better ability to learn concise knowledge representations, and then distilling such knowledge into the smaller model, by training it to learn the soft output of the large model.

 Given a large model as a function of the vector variable